murchie85/javaBasics-Again-/collections_framework/README.md

 ```

+- Use LinkedList when you need fast insertion or deletion of elements at the beginning or end of the list.
+- Use LinkedList when you do not need frequent access to elements by index.
+- Use LinkedList when you need to access the list concurrently from multiple threads.
+- Do not use LinkedList when performance is a critical concern, and you need to frequently access elements by index.

 ## HashSet

 A `HashSet` is an implementation of the `Set` interface.
 It stores unique elements in no particular order.
 Internally, it uses a `HashMap` to store elements as keys.
 If you need to ensure that you have no duplicate elements in a collection and don't care about the order, a `HashSet` is an excellent choice.